Customer Appreciation Week | Sale Ends In:

 How do you install cabinet pulls without a template?

-Install cabinet pulls without using a jig by imagining that your cabinet is divided into four quarters and placing the knob in between the middle two.
+Install cabinet pulls without using a jig by imagining that your cabinet is divided into four quarters and placing the knob between the middle two.
 Alternatively, cut the exact size of your cabinet or drawer face from a piece of cardboard.
 Measure the width of your pulls and mark the center of the cardboard for a uniform stencil.

 Should I use knobs or pulls on kitchen cabinets?